top of page

 The oven braise will give you a deeper, richer flavor due to the searing and even heat of the oven.

 • Preheat your oven to 325°F (163°C).
-Sear the flat cut in a dutch oven to brown it.
+Sear the flat cut in a Dutch oven to brown it.

 • Add the liquid about ½ to 1 inch up the side and the spice packet, cover (very important), and braise for 3-4 hours or until tender.